 7.2 Visual inspection shall be performed at normal visual acuity without magnification.
 There should be no visible surface defects, constructional defects or other deformities.

+7.3 Adhesion Test

-7.3 Adhesion Test: For the painted portion of the blood donor couch, adhesion test is carried out.
-A square measuring (12 to 15 mm) shall be marked over conveniently selected spot on the painted portion and cross lines, at a distance of 1 to 1.5 mm apart and inclined at 120°, shall be inscribed over the marked portion with a pointed instrument.
+For the painted portion of the blood donor couch, adhesion test is carried out.
+A square measuring (12 mm to 15 mm) shall be marked over conveniently selected spot on the painted portion and cross lines, at a distance of 1 mm to 1.5 mm apart and inclined at 120°, shall be inscribed over the marked portion with a pointed instrument.
 Thereafter, cello-tape shall be rubbed down over this portion and left for two minutes; after which it shall be jerked free from the painted surface.
 If more than 5 percent of the squares had ripped away from the painted surface and are adhering to the cello-tape, the portion shall be repainted and again subjected to this test now at two conveniently selected spots and the item considered passing only if it satisfies in both the cases.

-7.4 Corrosion resistance Test: The coated/electro-plated components shall be sufficiently corrosion-resistant and pore-free to pass the appropriate test specified in IS 1068 or IS 5528 for the particular service condition number.
+7.4 Corrosion resistance Test

+The coated/electro-plated components shall be sufficiently corrosion-resistant and pore-free to pass the appropriate test specified in IS 1068 or IS 5528/ISO 9227 for the particular service condition number.

+7.5 Performance Test

-7.5 Performance Test: When the blood donor couch is pushed over a level and even surface with load (load to be as laid down in relevant specifications), it shall not wobble or rattle.
+When the blood donor couch is pushed over a level and even surface with load (load to be as laid down in relevant specifications), it shall not wobble or rattle.
 It shall also move freely when pulled in circular motion and the castors shall face in the same direction without normal force.
 The blood donor couch shall be operated at moderate speed and shall turn and steer without difficulty of operation, structural or component failure.

+7.6 Stability Test

-7.7 Stability Test: The blood donor couch shall be tested for static load test in reclined position as well as in vertical seating position.
+The blood donor couch shall be tested for static load test in reclined position as well as in vertical seating position.
 It shall be loaded with sand bags weights totaling up to 300 kg load.
-It shall be subjected for this load for not less than 15 minutes.
+It shall be subjected for this load for not less than 15 min.
 There shall be no damage or permanent set after the test.
 The blood donor couch shall operate normally after removal of the load.

+7.7 Flammability

-7.8 Flammability: Testing for flammability of upholstery shall be carried out in accordance with IS 12467 (Part 1) and IS 12467 (Part 2).
+Testing for flammability of upholstery shall be carried out in accordance with IS 12467 (Part 1) and IS 12467 (Part 2).

 MANUFACTURER'S INSTRUCTIONS FOR USE